ErikFontanel/portfolio/src/work/nike/nike.md

 {% endgallery %}

 Leading product design for the new platform across web, iOS, and Android, I collaborated with an international team spanning three continents.
 My responsibilities included designing the product, conducting user testing, and architecting vendor integrations to ensure a seamless experience for Nike editors and members worldwide.
-My role combined product design leadership, design engineering, and cross-functional coordination with engineering and marketing teams throughtout the organization to align on delivering the best possible consumer experience.
+My role combined product design leadership, design engineering, and cross-functional coordination with engineering and marketing teams throughout the organization to align on delivering the best possible consumer experience.

 {% list "Objectives" %}